tawsifalam/kickass-text-slider/README.md

 # Kickass Text Slider
+------
 ## Transform Bootsrap Tabs to A sliding Panel

-------
-First of we need the HTML structure like Following.
+First of all we need the HTML structure like Following.
 For the Parent div we still need kickassTextSlider class name exact.
 Also include the navigation div.
 You can rename the class name for that navigation div.
 ```
 <div class="kickassTextSlider">